i2group/analyze/documentation/developer_essentials_example_audit_db.md

     -   `configuration\environment\credentials.properties`
     -   `configuration\environment\topology.xml`

+3. You also need to provide the production environment with information about the logging database.
+To use the same one that you used during development:
+    1. In your production deployment of WebSphere Application Server Liberty, open the configuration file at `\wlp\usr\servers\awc\server.datasources.xml`.
+    2. Add the same `<dataSource>` element that you added to the development version of the web server earlier in this procedure.

+    To use a different database server in the production environment, you must use the SQL script to create the audit logging database in the new location.
+You must also modify the contents of the `<dataSource>` element accordingly.
-3. On the production version of the platform, open a command prompt as Administrator, and navigate to the `toolkit\scripts` directory.
+4. On the production version of the platform, open a command prompt as Administrator, and navigate to the `toolkit\scripts` directory.
-4. To redeploy the platform, run the following command:
+5. To redeploy the platform, run the following command:

     ``` pre
     setup -t deploy -s awc
     ```

-5. Use the Services application in Windows (`services.msc`) to restart IBM HTTP Server.
+6. Use the Services application in Windows (`services.msc`) to restart IBM HTTP Server.

 Results
 -------

-The result of following all of these steps is that your development and production deployments of i2 Analyze contain the same implementation of audit logging to CSV.
-When users interact with the Information Store, the platform writes data about those interactions to the CSV files that you specified.
+The result of following all of these steps is that your development and production deployments of i2 Analyze contain the same implementation of audit logging to database.
+When users interact with the Information Store, the platform writes data about those interactions to the database tables that you specified.

 What to do next
 ---------------